tuobangli/Talk/README.md

-CHEM 3BL: Organic Chemistry Laboratory send an email for introduction
+CHEM 3BL: Organic Chemistry Laboratory resend an email for introduction